 BLOG: The CAI Communiqué includes stories about projects, communities and our overseas project managers, as well as news from the areas we serve.

 BOARD OF DIRECTORS: CAI currently has 8 voting members on our Board of Directors.
 Greg Mortenson is a non-voting, ex-officio member of the Board of Directors.
 Click here for the names of CAI’s current board members.

 GREG MORTENSON’S ROLE: As announced in December 2011, Greg remains on staff as co-founder.
 His role will be focused on delivering educational opportunities, especially for girls, in the communities we serve, and continuing to educate the public about peace through education.

-PENNIES FOR PEACE: Students, schools and community groups are active, and every penny collected has gone, and will continue to go, to schools in Pakistan and Afghanistan.
+PENNIES FOR PEACE: Students, schools and community groups are active, and every penny collected has gone, and will continue to go, to schools in Pakistan, Afghanistan, and Tajikistan.
 For more information visit www.penniesforpeace.org.

 JOURNEY OF HOPE: Every year CAI publishes a detailed publication that summarizes our work, the challenges and problems we face, and the results of what we do as reflected by the people we serve.
 Electronic copies of the Journey of Hope are available on our website and hard copies are available upon request, email@example.com.

 ARCHIVED NEWS HEADLINES: Information and statements of interest that Central Asia Institute’s Board of Directors and Greg Mortenson have provided are listed under our Archived News Headlines to answer any questions, concerns, and inquiries related to events that affected our organization through the media.